-As per the methodology, the project category I.D. comprises renewable energy generation units, such as photovoltaic, hydro, tidal/wave, wind, geothermal, and renewable biomass that supply electricity to and/or displace electricity from an electricity distribution system that is or would have been supplied by at least one fossil fuel fired generation unit.
+As per the methodology, the project category I.D. comprises grid connected renewable energy generation units, such as photovoltaic, hydro, tidal/wave, wind, geothermal, and renewable biomass that supply electricity to and/or displace electricity from an electricity distribution system that is or would have been supplied by at least one fossil fuel fired generation unit.

-The project uses renewable source of energy in form of wind to produce electricity.
-The total electricity production is 13.60 MW (800KW x 17) which is less than the eligibility limit of 15MW for a small-scale CDM project activity applying only to the renewable component as per the methodology.
+The project uses renewable source of energy in form of wind to produce electricity connected to the grid.
+The total electricity production is 13.73 MW which is less than the eligibility limit of 15MW for a small-scale CDM project activity applying only to the renewable component as per the methodology.